Are you sure you want to delete this comment? It cannot be undone. |

 Could you please give me a update because my dogs been eating poo and grass and itchingLittleMiss •5 months ago

 My dog has been on Wolfworthy for a couple of months and he has come out with a red raw rash on his tummy and behind his legs.
 Two sorts of cream from the vets have made no difference.
 The groomer this week said he is getting too much protein from his food.
-Any help would be appreciated.Diane Elliott Duffy •one month ago
+Any help would be appreciated.Diane Elliott Duffy •2 months ago

 Hi Emily, Discovering your dog has been sick is never nice, and it can be worrying, however it is not always cause for concern.
 There are many reasons why a dog might be sick.
 If you are currently transitioning over to Wolfworthy, in order to give your dog the most seamless transition, it is best to do this over 7 days.
 Check the feeding amount, often when there are issues like sickness or soft stools, it is due to a little too much food.
 If you are unsure, please let us know the following information and we can check this for you: Age, breed, weight, expected adult weight if under 12 months, body condition (overweight, underweight or just right) and if they are spayed/neutered.
 During the transition, it’s a really good idea to limit treats, this keeps your dog’s diet simple and will hopefully help to prevent any issues which may occur.
 The following help article explains other reasons why your dog might be being sick, have a read and do let me know if you have any questions: https://wolfworthy.helpdocs.io/article/kf5j5ay1z9-sickness Anything else we can do for you, please do let us know.Yvonne, Wales, UK •6 months ago